 (1) Dance show: Kind of dance performed for an audience.
-It is frequently performed on a stage (not a requirement), and it is usually choreographed dance by a team of 2-10 people (sometimes it can be solo or more than 10), with a music each team has chosen.
+It is frequently performed on a stage (not a requirement though), and it is usually choreographed dance by a team of 2-10 people (sometimes it can be solo or more than 10), with a music each team has chosen.

 (2) Dance battle: Individuals or teams battle with others.
-There are spontaneous battle (where people make a circle and anyone can come in to show their dance, usually without judge) and structured battle (with judges who decide which individual/teams win).
+There are spontaneous battle (where people make a circle and anyone can come in to show their dance, usually without judge and award) and structured battle (with judges who decide which individual/teams win).

 In a nutshell, (1) is a choreograph which needs preparation to the same music, whereas (2) can be more improvisation as you don’t know what music will be played during the battle.
 Nowadays, however, some dancers mix (1) within (2), and also some dancers do the same movement for (2) no matter what the music is (which I personally don’t support although it is a personal choice).